mljar/docs/docs/features/automl.md

 There can be several `hill_climbing` steps, they are described with counter at the end of step name.
 For example, `hill_climbing_1`, `hill_climbing_2`, ...
 The number of `hill_climbing` steps is controlled with `hill_climbing_steps` parameter in `AutoML` constructor.

-In each `hill_climbing` step, the top performing models from each algorithm and further tuned.
+In each `hill_climbing` step, the top performing models from each algorithm are tuned further.
 The number of selected top models is controlled with `top_models_to_improve` parameter from `AutoML.__init__()`.

-If model is selected for further tuning, then only one, randomly selected hyperparameter from its setting is changed.
+If a model is selected for further tuning, then only one randomly selected hyperparameter from its setting is changed.
 The selected hyperparameter will be changed in two directions.

 !!! example "How are hyperparameters fine tuned?"
     Example: